hsinyuko1111/NEU_CS5010_Project2_BadmintonQueueSystem/Business_Requirements.md

 ## 1. Introduction

 The Badminton Lining System is designed to streamline player rotations efficiently at a badminton court.
-It ensures fair playtime and seamless match management by providing two distinct game modes: Quick Start Mode and Timer Mode.
+It ensures fair playtime and seamless match management by providing two distinct game modes: Match Mode and Timer Mode.
 This system enhances user experience by allowing players to track their turn, manage game durations, and automate lineup movements.

 With the growing popularity of badminton at recreational clubs and professional venues, efficient court management has become essential.
 Current manual rotation systems often lead to confusion, unequal court time, and frustration among players waiting for their turn.